casper-network/docs/source/docs/casper/dapp-dev-guide/dictionaries.md

 ```

-The `dictionary_uref` refers to the seed URef established during the creation process, the `key` is the unique identifier for this dictionary item and the `value` is the data to be stored within the dictionary item.
+The `dictionary_uref` refers to the seed URef established during the dictionary creation process.
+The `key` is the unique identifier for this dictionary item, and the `value` is the data to be stored within the dictionary item.

-As stated above, these dictionary items do not require the seed URef to reference and exist as individual keys on global state.
-If you know the dictionary key's address, you do not need to go through the process of identifying the seed URef first.
+As stated above, these dictionary items do not require the seed URef, and they exist as individual keys in global state.
+If you know an individual key's address, you do not need to go through the process of identifying the seed URef first.

 The following function serves to add an entry to the dictionary.
-If the item already exists, it will update the value stored within the item key.
-In this case, it is storing the number of donations made.
+If the item already exists, the function will update the value stored and referenced by that key.
+In this case, the code is storing the number of donations made.

 ```rust